About Stealth Core Trainer

 What makes this piece of fitness equipment interesting is that they incorporate movement-based games into the workout via the Stealth app.

 The product is the brainchild of Stealth Body Fitness, a Florida-based company whose only product seems to be a line of three different Stealth Core Trainers, which we’ll talk about in a few minutes.

 The Stealth Core Trainer presents an interesting concept, as gamifying (using games to encourage participation) is a popular technique to get people to use a product or service.

 This review examines the product's purported benefits to help determine if it's right for you.

 This device has two main parts to it: a 360-degree rotating ball seated in the plank’s base, attached to the rotating ball and the base is a platform shaped to provide a surface on which you can put your arms when you do a plank.

-“Plank” refers to an exercise utilizing your body weigh in which you suspend your body parallel to the ground with just your toes, forearms and elbows touching the ground.
+“Plank” refers to an exercise utilizing your body weight in which you suspend your body parallel to the ground with just your toes, forearms and elbows touching the ground.